improving-minnesota/flink_loyalty_demo/README.md

 # Confluent Cloud - Flink SQL Workshop
 Imagine you are on the loyalty team for a pizza store.
 You want to get an overview of sales, understand your customers better, and you'd like to get loyalty information to your customers and systems in real-time so that you have the ability to add new promotions quickly!
 Luckily, you already use Confluent Cloud as a backbone for your data.
-This means you can leverage Confluent Flink SQL for some ad-hoc analyses, determine loyatly levels and know which of your customers are currently eligible for a free items due to promotions!
+This means you can leverage Confluent Flink SQL for some ad-hoc analyses, determine loyatly levels and know which of your customers are currently eligible for a ongoing or new promotions!

 For a good preparation and first understanding, please read this [Guide to Flink SQL: An In-Depth Exploration](https://www.confluent.io/blog/getting-started-with-apache-flink-sql/) .
 If you want a refresher of the Kafka basics, we highly recommend our [Kafka Fundamentals Workshop](https://www.confluent.io/resources/online-talk/fundamentals-workshop-apache-kafka-101/) .

 In this workshop, we will build a Pizza Shop Loyalty Engine.
-We will use Flink SQL in Confluent Cloud on AWS.
+We will use Flink SQL in Confluent Cloud.
 You can find an architecture diagram below.

 ![image](assets/demo-env-full.png)